jacobRaw/MTRN4231_burger_bot/README.md

 └── src
 └── gripper_serial_node.cpp
 ```
-This package is reponsible for communicating to the Arduino microcontroller over the serial port.
-It also contains the program that is run on the arduino to control the end effector.
+This package is reponsible for communicating to the teensy microcontroller over the serial port.
+It also contains the program that is run on the teensy to control the end effector.
 The node is interacted with by the brain via a service call which sends either 'o' or 'c' corresponding to either open or close.

 ### Brain
 Contains the brain node source code that is responsible for interacting with the entire system, coordinating different componets.